A cloudy and chilly morning with nary any sunlight.

 Looking at the young man, his assumption that the boy might have been the cause of Tal’hrus’ dispersion was beginning to collapse.
 “Hmmm… I see…” He took a moment to sort through his thoughts.
 “I also wanted to ask.
 Would you like to return to Zorin?
 Or maybe reconsider joining the Mystiks guild?
 They can certainly use you.”
 He spoke with a solemn voice and stared into the boy’s eyes.

-The boy would be a powerful asset, but it seemed his mind was already made up.
+The boy would be a powerful asset, but it seems his mind was already made up.

 “Headmaster.
 If that is all, I have an appointment to keep.”